How to lose weight is one of the most pressing health questions for many people.

 This article will look at the reasons to lose weight, the most effective methods and medical interventions.

-Health experts around the world now see obesity as an an epidemic.
+Health experts around the world now

 Every year, at least 2.8 million people die due complications related to excess weight.